Sebastianhju/Runeterra-5e/Species.md

 **Ability Score Improvement**: When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.

-**Languages**: Your character can read, speak and write Va-Nox, Sylvan and one other Language of your choice
+**Languages**: Your character can read, speak and write Va-Nox and Yoyeesh

 **Fey Ancestry**: You have advantage on saving throws against being charmed, and magic can’t put you to sleep.